 Highway Construction Alert via ODOT: Projects will be taking place near the airport, including: improving eight bridges on Oklahoma 11 south of Tulsa International Airport and bridges at the Interstate 244 junction, Pine Street, Memorial Drive and over a nearby railroad line.

 Drivers trying to get to the airport are urged to plan ahead for extra travel time throughout the project, which will last until late 2020.
-Detour signs to the main entrance to the airport will be in place during part of the project.
 To learn more, visit Oklahoma Department of Transportation’s website.